 But choosing your best writing samples isn’t easy.
 Which ones will truly showcase your best work and help you win clients?

-We’ve got three tips to help you sift through all that past work to choose samples that will stand out most.
+We’ve got three tips to help you sift through all that past work to choose samples that will stand out the most.